-11.3 MATERNITY LEAVE
+12.3 PARENTAL LEAVE

-All qualified full-time and part-time employees, as defined in this Bylaw and covered by MGL Chapter 149, Section 105D, shall be entitled to maternity benefits.
+All qualified full-time and part-time employees, as defined in this Bylaw and covered by MGL Chapter 149, Section 105D, shall be entitled to parental leave.

-11.4 FAMILY AND MEDICAL LEAVE:
+12.4 FAMILY AND MEDICAL LEAVE

-The Town of Leicester shall provide its employees Family and Medical Leave in accordance with provisions of the Federal Family and Medical Leave Act and the Massachusetts Small Necessities Act.
-The Select Board may issue such rules, regulations, and policies as may be necessary to carry out the Acts.
+The Town of Leicester shall provide its employees Family and Medical Leave in accordance with provisions of the Federal Family and Medical Leave Act (29 U.S.C. §2601 et seq.) and the Massachusetts Small Necessities Act (MGL Chapter 149, §52D).
+The Select Board may issue such rules, regulations, and policies as may be necessary to carry out these Acts.
 The Town Administrator shall administer the leave program.

-11.5 BEREAVEMENT
+12.5 BEREAVEMENT

-In the event of a death in the immediate family of a full-time or part-time employee, he/she will be entitled to a maximum of one (1) regularly scheduled work week of Bereavement Leave.
+In the event of a death in the immediate family of a full-time or part-time employee, he/she will be entitled to bereavement leave.
+If submission of documentation associated with the leave, if required by the department head or Town Administrator, is not received within two weeks from the end of the bereavement period, other leave time shall be used in its place.
 Paid bereavement begins the first day following death and is payable according to the following:

-• One (1) work week: Employee's spouse or domestic partner, child, stepchild, parent, step-parent, brother, sister, step-brother, step-sister.

-• Three (3) consecutive days: Employee's grandparents, grandparents-in-law, grandchild, mother-in-law, father-in-law, son-in-law, daughter-in-law.

-• One (1) day: Employee's brother-in-law, sister-in-law, aunt, uncle, nephew, niece, first cousin.
+- One (1) work week: Employee's spouse or domestic partner, child, stepchild, parent, stepparent, brother, sister, step-brother, step-sister. - Three (3) consecutive days: Employee's grandparents, grandparents-in-law, grandchild, mother-in-law, father-in-law, son-in-law, daughter-in-law. - One (1) day: Employee's brother-in-law, sister-in-law, aunt, uncle, nephew, niece, first cousin.